oceanmodeling/fabm-oxypom/ReadMe.md

 ## Requirements

 - This model requires:

     - `FABM` (v1 or above) available in [fabm github](https://github.com/fabm-model/fabm/).
       It can be cloned using `git clone https://github.com/fabm-model/fabm.git fabm`.

 - The physical driver:
     - `GOTM` (v6.0 latest stable release) available in [gotm github](https://github.com/orgs/gotm-model/repositories).
       It can be cloned using via `git clone --recursive https://github.com/gotm-model/code.git -b v6.0 gotm6`.

 The following is not required to build and run the model but it is for running the test case:

--   The script for downloading forcing and validation data requires the following shell commands:
+- The script for downloading forcing and validation data requires the shell commands `wget`, `unzip`, and `sed`.

-    -   `wget`
-    -   `unzip`
-    -   `sed`

--   The scripts for generating forcing files setup and plotting routines for model validation require: -`R` (v4.3 or above) available in [r home](https://www.r-project.org/) with the library [`ncdf4`](https://cran.r-project.org/web/packages/ncdf4/index.html) installed.
+- The scripts for generating forcing files setup and plotting routines for model validation require `R` (v4.3 or above) available in [r home](https://www.r-project.org/) with the library [`ncdf4`](https://cran.r-project.org/web/packages/ncdf4/index.html) installed.

 ## Testcases